 Of course, this is just one example where a service provider has found ways to build stronger customer relationships during difficult times.
-But there are many ways to position your business as a brand people can rely on when it matters.
+But it highlights the importance of being adaptable and responsive to changing circumstances, and how flexibility strengthens maritime customer relationships.
+This approach is not limited to the shipping industry, and there are many ways to position your business as a brand people can rely on when it matters.

 Content such as thought-leadership perspectives or market analysis for example can be equally as valued, helping decision-makers to better understand their options and choose the right path ahead.
 The important thing is to make sure you gain the right perspective into their specific situation to keep your offering as relevant as possible, and to deliver it in a way that resonates most effectively.